helrond/songs/_posts/2005-03-22-i_told_you_once.md

 I've heard this one before, it goes ABC
 It's the same fucking song, in a slightly different key

+breaking laws of your own invention and calling it transgression

 <div class="chords">
   G/C<br/>
   D/G<br/>